hbc/NGS_Data_Analysis_Course/sessionVI/lessons/02_variant-calling.md

 	$ vcftools --vcf na12878.vcf --minQ 20 --recode --recode-INFO-all --out na12878_q20

+Now we are *(almost)* ready to annotate this VCF with known information from dbSNP, and do a functional annotation to enable variant priotization.

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*